erik-a-bensen/tmg_hmc/README.md

 ## How It Works

-The algorithm uses Hamiltonian Monte Carlo with **exact** bounce times at constraint boundaries:
+The algorithm uses Hamiltonian Monte Carlo with

-1. **Hamiltonian Dynamics**: Particles follow deterministic Hamiltonian trajectories
+1. **Analytic Hamiltonian Dynamics**: Particles follow deterministic Hamiltonian trajectories that are analytically computable
-2. **Exact Bounces**: When a trajectory hits a constraint boundary, the algorithm computes the exact bounce time by solving the quartic equation analytically
+2. **Exact Bounces**: When a trajectory hits a constraint boundary, the algorithm computes the exact bounce time by solving the quartic equation for the hit time analytically
-3. **Specular Reflection**: Momentum is reflected off constraint boundaries to maintain detailed balance
-4. **No Discretization Error**: Unlike standard HMC, there's no discretization error because all events are computed exactly
+4. **Perfect Acceptance Probability**: Unlike standard HMC, there's no integration error to solve the Hamiltonian dynamics.
+This means the acceptance probability is always 1.

 See [Pakman & Paninski (2014)](https://doi.org/10.1080/10618600.2013.788448) for mathematical details.